NorskHelsenett/HelseID.Library/README.md

 # HelseId.Library
 The easiest way to integrate with HelseID!
-This library conforms to the requirements from the HelseID security profile for the machine-to-machine flow.
+This library conforms to the requirements from the HelseID [security profile](https://utviklerportal.nhn.no/informasjonstjenester/helseid/protokoller-og-sikkerhetsprofil/sikkerhetsprofil/docs/sikkerhetsprofil_enmd) for the client credentials grant (also known as machine-to-machine).

-**Warning:** This is still a work in progress, so do not use it in production.
-You can expect major breaking changes with each update.
+**Warning:** This is still a work in progress, so you can expect some breaking changes.

+## To get started with HelseID

+See the docs on https://selvbetjening.nhn.no/docs

-## How to use:
+## How to use the library:
-A simple setting where the configuration is hard-coded:

 You start by installing the NuGet package `HelseID.Library.ClientCredentials`.

+The simplest setting is where the configuration is hard-coded:

 ```csharp